carolineschnapp/currencies/README.md

     Currency.cookie.write('CAD');

-To read the currency from the 'currencies' cookie, use the following line of code:
+To read the currency code saved to your 'currencies' cookie, use the following code:

     var cookieCurrency = Currency.cookie.read();